AllenSWDB/allenswdb.github.io/databook/physiology/ephys/visual-coding/vcnp-quality-metrics.md

 after normalizing the clusters by their standard deviation in each dimension (Mahalanobis distance).
-The higher the isolation distance, the more a unit is separated from its neighbors in PC space, and therefore the lower the likelihood that it's contamined by spikes from multiple units.
+The higher the isolation distance, the more a unit is separated from its neighbors in PC space, and therefore the lower the likelihood that it's contaminated by spikes from multiple units.

 Let's look at the range of isolation distances across different brain regions: